 I understand that beginning therapy can feel pretty intimidating.
 This may be your first time in counseling or you may have had experiences with therapy in the past.
 Either way, I want people to feel comfortable and have a stress-free experience as they get started.
 Below are answers to common questions that people often have about the counseling process and what to expect.

 How do I / we get started?
 The first step is to schedule an appointment.
 You can contact me HERE to request an appointment and inquire about availability.
 Please note if you happen to reach out over a weekend or holiday I will respond the following business day.
 Once we have something on the schedule I will email you new client paperwork to complete and bring to your first visit.
 That email will also confirm your appointment time and provide detailed directions to the office.

 What happens at the first session?
 If you are participating in relationship counseling, I will meet with you and your partner together at the first visit.
-From there I will schedule an individual session with each partner to gather essential background information.
+From there, I will schedule an individual session with each partner to gather essential background information.
 Sessions from that point will be together.
-For all clients, we will meet together at the first visit to talk openly about what brings you in and your desires for this process.
+Our first session (whether you are a couple or individual) is for us to talk openly about what brings you in and your desires for this process.
 It is also a time for you to ask any questions about this process.
 The first session can be anxiety producing for clients because, let's face it, you don't know me yet!
 Who wouldn't be at least a little nervous?
-Rest assured, it doesn't take long to ease into a conversation and most everyone is surprised how quickly 50 minutes can pass once we start talking.

 Can I participate in relationship counseling by myself?
 Of course it is ideal if both partners can come in for counseling when desiring to work on their relationship.
 However, there are times when one partner is not ready or interested.
 Then what?
 There is a lot that can be learned about patterns in your relationship even if you are coming in by yourself.
 Keep in mind that if you are coming in by yourself, you are not solely responsible for the health of your marriage or relationship.